mikhailsirenko/spatiotemporal-commuting-patterns/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/mikhailsirenko/spacetimegeo/master)

-spacetimegeo
+spatiotemporal-commuting-patterns
 ==============================

-An exploratory analysis of citizens mobility with a Gaussian mixture model.
-This repository is a part of research conducted by Verma et al. (2021).
+An exploratory data analysis of urban mobility with Gaussian mixture models.
+This repository is a part of the research conducted by Verma et al. (2021).

 Introduction
 ------------

-Quite often, transportation planning operates with a simple model that takes into account only population counts.
-That is, the more people live in a neighbourhood, the more metro stations will be built to support expected demand.
-With this project, we aimed to explore relationships between the population of London neighbourhoods and ridership represented by "tap ins" made with [Oyster card](https://en.wikipedia.org/wiki/Oyster_card).
+Quite often, transportation planning operates with a simple model that considers only population counts.
+The more people live in a neighbourhood, the more metro stations will be built to support expected demand.
+With this project, we aimed to explore relationships between the population of London neighbourhoods and ridership represented by "tap-ins" made with [Oyster card](https://en.wikipedia.org/wiki/Oyster_card).

 Data
 ------------
-In this research we used four open-access data sets:
+In this research, we used four open-access data sets:

 1. Office for National Statistics (2019).
 Census Output Area population estimates – London, England (supporting information).
 Retrieved from https://www.ons.gov.uk/peoplepopulationandcommunity/populationandmigration/populationestimates/datasets/censusoutputareaestimatesinthelondonregionofengland
 2. London Datastore (2019).
 Statistical GIS Boundary Files for London.
 Retrieved from https://data.london.gov.uk/dataset/statistical-gis-boundary-files-london